dreamportdev/Osdev-Notes/00_Introduction/02_AssumedKnowledge.md

 As such, below is a list of the recommended prior experience before continuing with this book:

 - Intermediate understanding of the C programming language.
-Mastery is not required, but you should be very familiar with the ins and outs of the language.
+Mastery is not required, but you should be very familiar with the ins and outs of the language especially pointers and pointer arithmetic.
 - You should be comfortable compiling and debugging code in userspace.
 GDB is recommended as several emulators provide a GDB server you can use to step through your kernel.
 - Knowledge of common data structures, including how to implement and use them: arrays, linked lists.